On a classification of irreducible periodic diffeomorphisms on surfaces which commute with certain involution: Cyclic branched coverings of tori

-\begin{lem} There exists no cyclic branched covering $p : S^{2} \to S^{2}$ which has more than two branched points $x_{1}, x_{2}, \dots, x_{s} \in S^{2}$ such that $p^{-1}(x_{i})$ is a one point set for $i=1,2,3$.
-In particular, there exists no nontrivial periodic diffeomorphism of an orbifold homeomorphic to $S^{2}$ which fixes more than two points. \end{lem}
+\begin{lem} For any $n \in \ZZ_{\geq 2}$, there exists no $n$-fold cyclic branched covering $p : S^{2} \to S^{2}$ which has more than two branched points such that for the branched points $\{ x_1, x_2, x_3 \}$, $p^{-1}(x_{i})$ is a one-point set for $i=1,2,3$.
+In particular, there exists no periodic diffeomorphism of $S^{2}$ which fixes more than two points except the identity. \end{lem}